gottstech/gotts/docs/intro.md

 - Replace `v` with `w`.
 And `w` is not the amount anymore, instead it's just a random number, but we still ensure the balance of `w` between inputs and outputs.
 - Attached to this output is an explicit value `v`, instead of a rangeproof.

-The reason to keep a random number `w` here is it can keep this Pedersen Commitment equation in MimbleWimble as it was.
+The reason to keep a random number `w` here is it can keep this Pedersen Commitment equation in Mimblewimble as it was.
 ```sh
 C = r*G + w*H